-Visitor Industry One-Pager Draft for Interior Alaska Economic Summit Review, February 2022 rategies &amp; Actions - the activities we will implement over the next 5 years to accomplish goals & targets d who will lead them Lead 1.
+Visitor Industry Goals - long term improvements and changes we want to see in five years or more rategies & Actions - the activities we will implement over the next 5 years to accomplish goals & targets d who will lead them Lead 1.
 Coordinated Marketing/Planning - Fund destination marketing and planning efforts by Explore Fairbanks.
 (Goals 1, 2, 3) a.
 Promote Fairbanks as an in-state destination for Alaskans. b.
 Promote Interior Alaska as a road trip destination for Canadians, and Lower 48 visitors. c.
 Collaborate with neighboring destinations (Denali Borough, Nenana, Tok) on marketing.
 2. Top-Ranked Meeting Hub - Develop a world class convention and arts center in the Fairbanks North Star Borough.
 (Goal 2) a.
 Construct the Fairbanks Convention and Arts Center.
 3. International Destination - Promote Interior Alaska as an international destination for Arctic and aurora tourism.
 (Goals 1, 2) a.
 Create a collective marketing strategy for aurora viewing, including promotion in international markets.
 4. Year-round Access - Advocate for reliable, regularly scheduled transportation services to Fairbanks.
 (Goals 1, 2, 3) a.
 Increase rail service in winter months. b.
 Support long-term rail connectivity to the Lower 48. c.
 Expand cooperative marketing programs with airlines to gain access to new visitor markets.
 5. Recreation Opportunities - Expand indoor and outdoor recreation opportunities that appeal to residents and visitors alike.
 (Goals 1, 3) a.
 Complete and implement the FNSB Recreational Trails Plan. b.
 Support establishment of the Alaska Long Trail. c.
 Conduct a conceptual design study for renovation of the Carlson Center, including expanding indoor recreation, fitness, and multipurpose space.
-6. Quality Infrastructure &amp; Effective Policies - Implement infrastructure and policy recommendations from regional plans that help create livable, vibrant communities and destinations.
+6. Quality Infrastructure & Effective Policies - Implement infrastructure and policy recommendations from regional plans that help create livable, vibrant communities and destinations.
 (Goals 1, 2, 3) a.
 Maintain and implement the Chena Riverfront Plan. b.
 Complete and implement the Fairbanks Downtown Plan. c. (see also strategy 5, action a).